 If you have standard operating procedures or job aids, make sure you assess the impact of the new solution and factor that into the training process.

-Defining the data migration needs are the next steps towards successful implementation.
+Defining the data migration needs is the next step towards successful implementation.
 If you have some time to clean your data before moving it to the new system, it is even better, as you will avoid post-factum data cleaning efforts that are usually more difficult.
 Ensure that your previous PIMS provider is informed and has enough time to provide your data to you and not delay your plans.

 Once you reach the Go Live date, it is essential to work with your provider and establish a partnership as it is in the best interest of both to have a smooth transition.
 The more you plan, the easier it will be when the time comes.